CodeTaste: Can LLMs Generate Human-Level Code Refactorings?: Impact Statement

 \subsection{Complete Data for Instruction Following and Test Passing}

-We provide detailed results on the instruction following, alignment score and test pass rate for the different models and settings in \cref{tab:full-results,tab:full-metric-results}.
+We provide detailed results on the instruction following, alignment score, test pass rate, precision, and edited lines of code for the different models and settings in \cref{tab:full-results,tab:full-metric-results,tab:full-precision-loc-results}.
 For completeness, we also report \posalignscore{} and \negalignscore{}, which are defined with respect to only the \posifr{} and \negifr{}, respectively, below.